paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 Disallow: /
 ```

-It’s important to note that a robots.txt does not restrict access to bots, as adherence to it is voluntary.
+It’s important to note that a robots.txt does not restrict access to bots by itself, as adherence to it is voluntary.
 But analyzing the rules that sites set for User-Agents can provide some insight into the sentiment towards AI bots.

-## How Many Sites use Robots.txt Files
+## How Many Sites use Robots.txt Files?

-The HTTP Archive collects page details from millions of websites each month, and one of the custom metrics fetches the robots.txt file from each site.
+The HTTP Archive collects page details from millions of websites each month, and contains a custom metric that fetches the robots.txt file from each site.
 The data from July 2025 shows that 94% of 12 million websites have a robots.txt file with at least 1 directive.
 The HTTP Archive’s [Web Almanac](https://almanac.httparchive.org/){:target="_blank"} has an entire [chapter on SEO](https://almanac.httparchive.org/en/2024/seo){:target="_blank"}, containing more details around the contents of robots.txt.
 It’s definitely worth reading if you are interested in learning more about how various directives are used across the web.

 <table>
   <tr>